 Now, we would like to draw your attention to some of the positive reviews this Magento 2 advanced search plugin already got:

 The Amasty Advanced Search Magento 2 module allows increasing the effectiveness of search by adding attributes to the search algorithm.
 As a Magento 2 administrator, you can easily specify their weight, customizing search results display according to your ecommerce needs.
-From the other side, customers get an excellent opportunity to filter products by such parameters as material, color, manufacturer, and more.
-Besides, they can quickly add products to cart without even leaving a page on which they interact with the search window – the Add to Cart button is seamlessly integrated into the popup, dramatically improving the default shopping experience.
+On the other side, customers get an excellent opportunity to filter products by such parameters as material, color, manufacturer, and more.
+Besides, they can quickly add products to the cart without even leaving a page on which they interact with the search window – the Add to Cart button is seamlessly integrated into the popup, dramatically improving the default shopping experience.

 As for the Magento 2 category search, it allows adding a separate block to the popup that displays relevant categories.
 To make the block informative and clear, you can set a limit on the length of category names and descriptions.
 The Magento 2 advanced search provides similar opportunities when it comes to CMS pages.
-Moreover, it is possible to display search results in the landing pages and brands sections of a popup window, as well as utilize the search functionality on a website’s blog.
+Moreover, it is possible to display search results in the landing pages and brands sections of a popup window, as well as utilize the search functionality on a website’s blog and FAQ pages.
 Besides, the module allows dividing search results into convenient tabs.

 It is also necessary to say a few words about available Magento 2 search autocomplete parameters.
 We have mentioned above that the Magento 2 search autocomplete is available in the Advanced Search module.
 The feature can be customized by specifying a minimum number of characters that triggers the function.